wieden-kennedy/pyrowire/docs/doc_sections/landscape.rst

 .. image:: ../_static/images/events_4.jpg

 This event is where the meat of the application resides.
-In this event, your worker dyno(s) will pop items off of their topic's queue, and do whatever you have defined should happen for the messages' respective topic.
+In this event, your worker dyno(s) will block-pop items off of their topic's queue, and do whatever you have defined should happen for the messages' respective topic.

 For instance, you may take the noun word parts out of the message and return the first image retrieved by a google image search on those words.

 Once your message handler has finished its work, it will typically sending the message back.

 5. Sending back TwiML
 ~~~~~~~~~~~~~~~~~~~~~